FiereEinar/statmastery/README.md

 -   **📚 Browse and Enroll in Courses**
     Users can explore free and paid courses and enroll with a click.

--   **🔔 Email Notifications**
-    Get instant updates for bookings, enrollments, and reminders.

 Statmastery bridges the gap between structured learning and personalized education, creating a more dynamic, accessible, and engaging way to master mathematical concepts.

 <br>